 A while ago the great god Google took me to The Daily Mail where i came across this article: “So that’s why your feet are giving you grief!
 Simple steps you can take to beat the toll of ageing”.

-It also states that the writer had the help of leading experts to write the article – experts in what may i ask?
+It states that the writer had the help of leading experts to write the article — experts in what may i ask?
 Nowhere does Diana mention who these experts are or what their speciality is.
-One thing i can guarantee is that they don’t know anything about feet and foot health problems, because not one of them suggests going barefoot as a solution.
+However, one thing is clearly obvious and that is that none of them know anything about feet and foot health because not one of them suggests going barefoot as a solution.

-All the problems in that article are caused by wearing shoes – all of them.
+All the problems in the article are caused by wearing shoes — all of them.
 So obviously the solution to all of them is to not wear shoes.

 I started living my life barefoot in 2004.
 The excruciating pain of osteoarthritis that i used to suffer (which i developed in my mid thirties) disappeared almost instantly.
 I went from not being able to walk to town to being able to go hill walking like i used to when i was 20, simply by stopping wearing shoes.
 Yes, i do go hill walking barefoot.